mantidproject/mantid/docs/source/algorithms/MonteCarloAbsorption-v1.rst

 When the sparse instrument option is enabled, a sparse instrument corresponding to the instrument attached to the input workspace is created.
 The simulation is then run using the created instrument.
 Finally, the simulated absorption corrections are interpolated to the output workspace.

 The interpolation is a two step process: first a spatial interpolation is done from the detector grid of the sparse instrument to the actual detector positions of the full instrument.
-Then, the correction factors are interpolated over the missing wavelengths.
+Then, if `SimulateTracksForEachWavelength` = True the correction factors are interpolated over the missing wavelengths.

 .. note:: Currently, the sparse instrument mode does not support instruments with varying *EFixed*.